 General definition.
 Bona fide hedging transactions and positions shall mean any agreement, contract or

-transaction in an excluded commodity on a designated contract market or swap execution facility that is a trading
+transaction in an excluded commodity on a designated contract market or swap execution facility that is

-to the reduction of risks in the conduct and management of a commercial
+economically appropriate to the reduction of risks in the conduct and management of a commercial

 (i) The potential change in the value of assets which a person owns, produces, manufactures, processes,

 or merchandises or anticipates owning, producing, manufacturing, processing, or merchandising,

 (ii) The potential change in the value of liabilities which a person owns or anticipates incurring, or

 (iii) The potential change in the value of services which a person provides, purchases, or anticipates

-(iv) Notwithstanding the foregoing, no transactions or positions shall be classified as bona fide hedging unless their
+(iv) Notwithstanding the foregoing, no transactions or positions shall be classified as bona fide hedging

-and liquidated in an orderly manner in accordance with sound commercial
+positions are established and liquidated in an orderly manner in accordance with sound commercial

 practices and, for transactions or positions on contract markets subject to trading and position limits in

 effect pursuant to section 4a of the Act, unless the provisions of paragraphs (z)(2) and (3) of this section

 The full details of the CFTC Rule can be accessed at the CFTC website: https://www.cftc.gov/

 Speculative Accounts: This definition is much easier as it does not involve business interests of risk

 mitigation, but instead is, as defined by the CFTC: